g-harel/targetblank/README.md

   ===
 ```

 Your _links_ are added after the _header_ line and can be formatted in two ways.
 The simplest way is to simply write the _link_ on its own line, the parser will make sure it's detected and clickable.
-Alternatively, _links_ can be _labelled_, which lets you control what text is displayed in the place of the full _link_.
+Alternatively, _links_ can be _labelled_, which lets you control what text is displayed in place of the full _link_.

 ```diff
   version 1